rust-lang/rfcs/text/0000-variadic-tuples.md

 ```

-## Syntaxic sugar to create tuple with the same type of a specific arity
+## Syntactic sugar to create tuple with the same type of a specific arity

 Consider this use case:
 ```rust